datanav/docs/concepts.rst

 Sinks
 #####

-A *sink* is a component that can consume entities fed to it by a pump.
+A :ref:`sink <sink_section>` is a component that can consume entities fed to it by a pump.
 The sink has the responsibility to write these entities to the target, handle transactional boundaries and potentially batching of multiple entities if supported by the target system.

-Several types of sinks, such as the SQL Sink, are available.
-Using the JSON Push sink enables entities to be pushed to custom micro-services or other Sesam service instances.
+Several types of sinks, such as the :ref:`SQL sink <sql_sink>`, are available.
+Using the :ref:`JSON push sink <json_push_sink>` enables entities to be pushed to custom micro-services or other Sesam service instances.

 .. image:: images/pipes-sink.png
     :width: 800px